maxwell-hoff/maxwell-hoff.github.io/_posts/2019-03-25-be-your-own-designer.markdown

 title: Be Your Own Designer--Building Your Company's Brand on a Budget
 date: 2019-03-25 01:00:00 +0300
 description: How to design your own logos, slide decks, infographics, websites, and more...
-img: beyourowndesigner.png # Add image post (optional)
+img: Be Your Own Designer.png # Add image post (optional)
 fig-caption: # Add figcaption (optional)
 tags: [design, graphic design, branding]
 ---
 One of the first, and perhaps most exciting, things about starting a new company or project is building your brand.
 It doesn’t matter what you’re offering — if you’re presenting something to the public or investors, your brand image can make or break your ability to generate sales or be taken seriously.

-My book, "The New Distributed Workforce" (to be published in 2020), is all about helping women take advantage of the shift toward remote career and business opportunities in the 2020s.
+My book, *The Remote Work Era* (to be published in 2020), is all about helping women take advantage of the shift toward remote career and business opportunities in the 2020s.
 A big part of this new business landscape is the ability to start businesses with significantly less overhead than was ever before possible, opening up doors for women, minorities, and people in emerging economies to become successful entrepreneurs online.

 Last month I blogged about the [best business and project management tools](https://medium.com/the-new-distributed-workforce/8-tools-for-growing-your-remote-business-76b8d7530c07){:target="_blank"} for online companies, and along this vein, I was inspired to discuss the best strategies and tools for DIY branding and design work, which empower entrepreneurs to be their own designer--at least until they can afford to work with a pro.